 Attachment 2.
-Criteria to determine whether or not a work is considered work under a high dust concentration
+Criteria to determine whether or not work is considered work under high dust concentration

-1 Objectives
+1. Objectives

-The criteria to determine whether or not a work is work under a high dust concentration should be used for the disposal operator to understand whether dust concentration exceeded the lower limit of high-level dust concentration of 10mg/m^3 during the work, and determine the measurement methods necessary to control internal exposure doses.
+The criteria to determine whether or not work is work under high dust concentration should be used for the disposal operator to understand whether dust concentration exceeded the lower limit of high-level dust concentration of 10 mg/m3 during the work in order to select effective respiratory protective equipment, protective clothes, etc.

-2 Basic policy
+2. Basic policy

-- (1) A simplified measurement instead of an accurate one can be accepted so long as one can determine whether the dust concentration exceeds the lower limit of high-level dust concentration of 10 mg/m3. - (2) It is advisable that the measurement be performed by commissioned experts. - 3 Measurement method (with parallel measurement) - (1) In order to determine whether the work is considered work under a high dust concentration, use a personal sampler during the work, or follow the relative concentration indication method basically using a digital dust meter to measure concentration near workers during the work that generates dust. - (2) The measurement method should be as follows: - a.
-During the work that generates dust, measure the relative concentration (cpm) for 2 3 minutes using a digital dust meter (e.g., LD-5) in the vicinity, to the extent that it does not disturb workers engaged in the works. - b.
+- (1) A simplified measurement instead of an accurate one can be accepted as long as one can determine whether the dust concentration exceeds the lower limit of high-level dust concentration of 10mg/m3. - (2) It is advisable that the measurement be performed by commissioned experts.

+3. Measurement method (with parallel measurement)

+- (1) In order to determine whether the work is considered work under high dust concentration, use a personal sampler during the work, or follow the relative concentration indication method basically using a digital dust meter to measure concentration near workers during work that generates dust. - (2) The measurement method should be as follows: - a.
+During work that generates dust, measure the relative concentration (cpm) for 2-3 minutes using a digital dust meter (e.g., LD-5) in the vicinity, to the extent that it does not disturb workers engaged in the work. - b.
 It is desirable to collect the relative concentration measurements stated in a. from all of the workers engaged in the work.
 However, when several workers do similar tasks within a distance of several meters, it is sufficient to measure one worker of the group. - c.
-Set a digital dust meter and inhalable dust concentration measurement instrument in parallel in the vicinity (downwind), to the extent that it does not disturb the work, of the worker with the highest relative concentration (cpm) from the simplified measurement in a., and measure the concentration continuously for 10 minutes or more to calculate a mass-concentration conversion factor. - (i) The target particle diameter for dust concentration measurement should be airborne inhalable dust (respiratory dust, particle diameter $100\mu m$, 50% cut) that is inhaled through one's nose or mouth - (ii) Use an open-face type of sampler to measure inhalable dust at the surface velocity of 18 (cm/s) on a sampling filter paper. - (iii) Follow Article 2 of the Working Environment Measurement Standards except for the particle diameters of a dust particle separator and measurement positions. - (3) Calculate dust concentrations (mg/m3) from the relative concentration measurements a., using a mass-concentration conversion factor determined by result c.
-If the highest value of the measurements exceeds 10mg/m3, the concentrations of all the other workers involved in the same task should be considered as higher than 10mg/m3.
+Set a digital dust meter and inhalable dust concentration measurement instrument in parallel in the vicinity (downwind), to the extent that it does not disturb the work, of the worker with the highest relative concentration (cpm) from the simplified measurement in a., and measure the concentration continuously for 10 minutes or more to calculate a mass-concentration conversion factor. - (i) The target particle diameter for dust concentration measurement should be airborne inhalable dust (respiratory dust, particle diameter 100 μ m, 50% cut) that is inhaled through one's nose or mouth - (ii) Use an open-face type of sampler to measure inhalable dust at the surface velocity of (cm/s) on a sampling filter paper. - (iii) Follow Article 2 of the Working Environment Measurement Standards except for the particle diameters of a dust particle separator and measurement positions.

-4 Measurement method (the case where a given mass-concentration conversion factor is used)

-(1) Applicable conditions
+- (3) Calculate dust concentrations (mg/m3) from the relative concentration measurements a., using a mass-concentration conversion factor determined by result c.
+If the highest value of the measurements exceeds 10 mg/m3, the concentrations of all the other workers involved in the same task should be considered as higher than 10 mg/m3. - 4.
+Measurement method (the case where a given mass-concentration conversion factor is used) - (1) Applicable conditions

 The measurement method should be applied only when soil is the main target.
-The measurement method specified in 3 should be used when handling dust largely containing organic matters such as fallen leaves and branches, rice straws, grass, water supply and sewage sludge, and when handling dust that consists mainly of other things, except that come from debris and soil of construction scrap wood.
+The measurement method specified in 3 should be used when handling dust largely containing organic matter such as fallen leaves and branches, rice straw, grass, water supply, and sewage sludge, and when handling dust that consists mainly of other things, except that which comes from debris and soil of construction scrap wood.